Tiliqua/assert-js/README.md

 }
 ```

-Now you are covered by the Assertion and you don't need to be worried that somebody might pass empty object {} to doSomethingWithHtmlElement.
+Now you are covered by the Assertion, and you don't need to be worried that someone might pass empty object {} to doSomethingWithHtmlElement.

-**doSomethingWithHtmlElement function was designed to work with HTMLElement!**
+`doSomethingWithHtmlElement` function was designed to accept only HTMLElement, nothing more!

-I know, this is totally against [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing) concept.
-If you believe that
-Duck Typing is what you need then this library will bring you no value, don't use it.

 ## Usage